givery-technology/track-tutorials/track-tutorial-vue-js/README_en.md

-# Vue (TypeScript) template
+# Vue (JavaScript) template

-This is a template for taking frontend challenges using Vue (TypeScript).
+This is a template for taking frontend challenges using Vue (JavaScript).

 Follow the instructions in the tutorial question to build and submit your Vue application on Track.

 #### **Notes**